RE-SS3D/SS3D/.github/ISSUE_TEMPLATE/feature.md

 ---
-name: 'Feature '
+name: Feature
 about: This is a feature to design and implement
-title: "[Feature] Feature Name"
+title: "Feature Name"
-labels: feature
+labels: 'feature'
 assignees: ''

 ---